 In contrast, chest breathing is usually larger and deeper (up to 12-18 L/min for minute ventilation, 700-900 mL for tidal volume, and 18-25 breaths/minute in mild forms of heart disease, diabetes, asthma and so forth).
-But during thoracic breathing, blood oxygen levels are actually reduced due to inhomogeneous gas exchange: lower the parts of the lungs do not get fresh air supply during chest breathing.
+But during thoracic breathing, blood oxygen levels are actually reduced due to inhomogeneous gas exchange: the lower parts of the lungs do not get fresh air supply during chest breathing.
 In certain cases, this pathology (chest breathing) can greatly contribute to or even lead to pneumoperitoneum, emphysema, chronic respiratory fatigue, severe asthma, bronchitis, cystic fibrosis, heart disease, diabetes, cancer tumor growth, and other pathologies.

 - To perform lymphatic drainage of the lymph nodes from the visceral organs.
-The diaphragm is a lymphatic pump, since about 60% of all lymph nodes in the human body are located just under the diaphragm.
+The diaphragm is a lymphatic pump since about 60% of all lymph nodes in the human body are located just under the diaphragm.
 Dr. Shields, in his study, "Lymph, lymph glands, and homeostasis" (Shields, 1992), reported that diaphragmatic breathing stimulates the cleansing of the lymph nodes by creating a negative pressure pulling the lymph through the lymphatic system.
 This increases the rate of toxic elimination by about 15 times.

 Chest breathing at rest causes lymphatic stagnation in the stomach, pancreas, spleen, liver, kidneys, large and small colon, and other organs.
 Hence, effective lymphatic drainage is also among the benefits of diaphragmatic breathing.
 This may sound as confusing as trying to explain how does an annuity work to someone who has never heard of one, but simply each function works off each other to create the bigger picture.